 What about drinks like coffee and alcohol?

-After 9 months, it can be tough to turn down a glass of wine or alcohol of your choice whilst your feeding your infant.
+After 9 months, it can be tough to turn down a glass of wine or alcohol of your choice whilst you are feeding your infant.
 Alcohol in the blood does make its way into breast milk at equal concentrations.
-Alcohol remains in your breast milk 30-60 minutes after you start drinking, of course, how much enters your breast milk depend on the strength of alcohol, what and how much you’ve eaten, how much you weigh and how quickly you are drinking.
+Alcohol remains in your breast milk 30-60 minutes after you start drinking, of course, how much enters your breast milk depends on the strength of alcohol, what and how much you’ve eaten, how much you weigh, and how quickly you are drinking.
 On average, it takes 2 hours for a woman to get rid of the alcohol from 1 standard drink (Australian Breastfeeding Association).

 The safest option is to avoid drinking alcohol altogether.
 You can use the Feed Safe app to help you more accurately calculate when it is safe to breastfeed your baby.
 Many women choose to pump and dump, however, this does not reduce the amount of alcohol in breast milk or help your body clear it faster.
 Only time can help with this.